IdeoGuardian/IdeoGuardian.github.io/index.md

 ---
 layout: home
-title: Identity Guardian: A Journey Beyond Technology
+title: IdeoGuardian: A Journey Beyond Technology
 ---

-Identity Guardian: A Journey Beyond Technology
+IdeoGuardian: A Journey Beyond Technology

 🌐 Prologue
 This is not just a project.